yakovypg/CC2025-Server/CONTRIBUTING.md

 5. Provide OS type and project version.

 ## Code Style
 This project enforce a specific source code style.
-The style is described in `.prettierrc.json`.
+The style is described in `.prettierrc.json` and `eslint.config.cjs`.

 ## License
 By contributing to the project, you agree that your contributions will be licensed under the [LICENSE](LICENSE) file in the root directory of this source tree.